 Sydney Opera House and the Sydney Harbour Bridge, New South Wales

-When most people think of Australia, and Sydney in particular, it’s likely that some of the first images that come to mind are the Sydney Opera House and the Sydney Harbour Bridge.
-Spectacular in design and true icons of the city’s landscape, both structures are well worth seeing during a visit to the harbour city.
+When most people think of Australia, and Sydney in particular, it’s likely that some of the first images that come to mind are that of the Sydney Opera House and the Sydney Harbour Bridge.
+Spectacular in design and true icons of the city’s landscape, both are well worth seeing during a visit to the Harbour City.
 Behind the scenes tours of the Sydney Opera House allow you to get to know more about the history and workings of one of Australia’s best known buildings, while a Sydney Harbour Bridge climb is an unforgettable way to see the sights of Sydney and its surrounds.

 Great Barrier Reef, Queensland

-Comprised of more than 3,000 different reef systems and hundreds of islands, the Great Barrier Reef is one of Australia’s most remarkable natural assets.
-Located just off the coast of Queensland, the reef, which stretches from Bundaberg in the south through to Cape York in the north, is home to hundreds of different species of fish and an array of spectacularly coloured corals.
-Covering such a large area of the seabed, there are countless ways to discover this wonderful part of the country, from snorkelling and diving through to sailing, kayaking and unforgettable scenic flights.
+Made up of more than 3,000 different reef systems and hundreds of islands, the Great Barrier Reef is one of Australia’s most remarkable natural assets.
+Located just off the coast of Queensland, the reef stretches from Bundaberg in the south through to Cape York in the north and is home to hundreds of different species of fish and an array of spectacularly coloured corals.
+There are countless ways to discover this wonderful part of the country, from snorkelling and diving through to sailing, kayaking and unforgettable scenic flights.

 Uluru, Northern Territory

-Thought to be around 600 million years old, Uluru is generally considered to be one of Australia’s most iconic sights.
-Standing at around 863 metres tall, the massive monolith emerges from the red soils of Uluru-Kata Tjuta National Park, making it a truly awe-inspiring sight to experience.
-Nothing short of remarkable in its scale, it comes as no surprise that the natural landmark holds incredible significance to the local Indigenous people.
+Thought to be around 600 million years old, Uluru is one of Australia’s most iconic sights.
+Standing at about 863 metres tall, the massive monolith emerges from the red soils of Uluru-Kata Tjuta National Park, making it a truly awe-inspiring sight to experience.
+Nothing short of remarkable in its scale, this natural landmark holds incredible significance to the local Indigenous people.
 Spectacular at any time of day, Uluru is perhaps best viewed at sunrise or sunset when the rich earthy tones of its surface shift colour beneath the soft sunlight, and its grand figure is beautifully silhouetted.